AGROSICA/node-localize/README.md

 * ``translations.es.json``, ``translations.de.json``, etc to allow more .po-like translation definitions and easier translation work for multiple translators
 * Numeric localization (1,234,567.89 versus 1.234.567,89 versus 1 234 567,89 versus [Japanese Numerals](http://en.wikipedia.org/wiki/Japanese_numerals) [no idea how to handle that one at the moment])
 * Currency localization; not just representing $100.00 versus 100,00$, but perhaps hooking into currency conversion, as well.
-* ``xgettext``-like cli utility to parse source files for text to translate and build a template file for translators

 ## License (MIT)

-Copyright (C) 2011 by Agrosica, Inc, David Ellis, Felix Geisendörfer, Steven Levithan, Scott Trenda, Kris Kowal.
+Copyright (C) 2011 by Agrosica, Inc, David Ellis, Felix Geisendörfer, Steven Levithan, Scott Trenda, Kris Kowal, Jerry Jalava, Clint Andrew Hall.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal